-The Genesis Fund offers flexible and creative financing to Maine nonprofit organizations to develop affordable housing and community facility projects.
-Genesis Fund Projects help Maine communities become stronger and more sustainable by providing innovative solutions to financing challenges.
+The Genesis Fund offers flexible and creative financing to nonprofit organizations throughout Northern New England to develop affordable housing and community facility projects.
+Genesis Fund projects help our communities become stronger and more sustainable by providing innovative solutions to financing challenges.

 The success of the Genesis Fund reminds us all that when we work together we can create positive change in the world around us.